moj-analytical-services/rpackage_training/README.md

   * A testthat folder, where your R test scripts should be placed;
   * The testthat.R file, which runs the R scripts in the testthat folder.

+To check what percentage of the (relevant) code in your package is currently being tested, you can run the command devtools::test_coverage()

 To develop tests:
 * Create a new R script file in the testthat folder.
   * There should generally be one R script for each function which will include all the tests you want to run on it.